Yeata/Ipefinal/README.md

 # Ipefinal
-hello my name yeata.
+hello my name yeata, I am 20.
 I am from ITC. the repository use for final exam